-Buccal Fat Pad Removal New York City
+Buccal Fat Pad Removal Conveniently located to serve New York City

 Buccal fat pad removal is a minimally invasive cosmetic surgery performed to reduce the appearance of lower cheek fullness or “chipmunk cheeks.”
 Everyone is born with chubby cheeks, but as you get older this generally dissipates.
 However, weight gain and genetics could make your baby face stick around well into your 30s or longer.
 A buccal lipectomy can give you a beautiful, contoured look by removing your buccal fat pads from your cheeks.